emrehanks/R-ArcGIS-LSM_ToolPack/README.md

 ##  Visual presentation of the tool pack modules

 ### Data Preparation Module
-This clip shows you how to divide your data train and validation data
+This clip shows you how to divide your data train and validation data:

 ![](https://github.com/emrehanks/R-ArcGIS/blob/master/img/dataPreparation.gif)